How to Clean an Inflatable Kayak (May 2026) Expert Guide

 How do I prevent rodent damage during storage?

 Add dryer sheets to your storage bag - mice hate the smell.
 Also consider mothballs in the storage area (not touching the kayak) or electronic deterrents.
+Store in a sealed container if rodent problems persist.

 Final Thoughts

 I've watched too many paddlers trash expensive kayaks through poor maintenance.
 Don't be that person.
 Your inflatable kayak is your ticket to adventure - treat it right, and it'll take you places for years to come.
+Proper maintenance ensures your safety on the water and extends your kayak's lifespan significantly.

 For more maintenance tips and gear recommendations, check out our complete kayak maintenance guide.
-And if you're in the market for a new inflatable, our buyer's guide to the best inflatable kayaks has you covered.
+And if you're in the market for a new inflatable, our guide to the best inflatable kayaks has you covered.